CCI-MIT/POGS/README.md

 mvn clean compile package install
 ```

-5 Go to Intellij and use RUN the app named PlatformForOnlineGroupStudiesApplication
+5 Go to Intellij and use RUN the configuration called "POGS (development)".
+If you don't see that configuration, you can also run the application directly from the `PlatformForOnlineGroupStudiesApplication` class.
+Make sure you set the active profile to development, which enables hot reloading of static files.